nullset/iripo/README.md

 ## What's up with the name "Iripo"?

 My wife is from Zimbabwe, and the language spoken by most of the country is Shona.
-Depending on the context, the word _iripo_ can mean "is it there?" or "there it is", which seemed like an appropriate name for a library that detects if something exists.
+Depending on the context, the word _iripo_ can mean "is it there?" or "there it is", which seemed like an appropriate name for a library that detects and reacts to something if it exists.